chelseanbr/between-the-lines/README.md

 https://docs.google.com/presentation/d/1l2uf6faNnBJOcEW3-zTkrklIsp8OO59qxc6GvtPD8bI/edit?usp=sharing
 _____
 ## Context
-### Imagine you rent out properties like on Airbnb.
+### Imagine you rent out places to stay like on Airbnb.
-> How can you classify how people feel about your rentals in order to reach out and improve reputation?
+> How can you easily know how customers feel to reach out and improve reputation?
 #### Solution: Mine hotel reviews “labeled” with ratings and use them to predict sentiment.

 ## Summary of Process